 Preheat oven to 350°F. Grease two cookie sheets or line with parchment and grease parchment.

-In bowl of food processor, place egg or prepared egg substitute of choice, liquid sweetener, bulk sweetener, and vanilla extract.
+In bowl of food processor, place shortening or butter, egg or prepared egg substitute of choice, liquid sweetener, bulk sweetener, and vanilla extract.
 Process until smooth.

 In a large bowl, combine flours, baking soda, and salt and stir to blend.
 Add dry ingredients to food processor and pulse until well combined and smooth, scraping down container once or twice.
 Stir add-ins into dough with a few quick pulses or by hand until evenly distributed.